 There’s also some discussion in the CPAP community about the utility of mouth taping to help CPAP users.
 One article advises against it and advises instead to use a chin strap.
 Another study looking at chinstraps concluded that it doesn’t help cure sleep apnea.
 While it may be helpful for some people, the fabric is usually stretchy neoprene, and in most cases, you can still open your mouth, causing more obstructed breathing.
 I know because I tried one.
 Many CPAP users also object to adding one more thing to wear.

 There’s one step you must take before you start experimenting with mouth taping.
 You must make sure that you can comfortably breathe through your nose.
 If you have no problem then go ahead and experiment with mouth taping.
 If you’re not sure, tape your mouth during the day and see how long you can go.
 Note that the nose tends to get slightly more congested at night due to gravity and blood pooling, as well as other neurologic and hormonal factors.
 If you have a stuffy nose in general, it needs to be corrected before taping your lips at night.
 This is a long subject with many different options, but these include nasal saline, Breathe Right strips®, internal nasal dilator devices, or allergy medications.
 You may even need to see an ENT surgeon.
 Personally, I use Breathe Right Strips every night as well.
-Click here to read my free report, How to Unstuffy Your Stuffy Nose.
+Click here to read my free guide on 7 Natural Ways To Unstuffy Your Stuffy Nose.